18 Reasons to Drive to Lake Havasu City

-Lake Havasu City may be in the middle of nowhere, but it's a convenient road trip that's a little more than two hours from Las Vegas, three hours from Phoenix, and four hours from LA County.
+Lake Havasu City may be in the middle of nowhere, but it's a convenient road trip that's just a little more than two hours from Las Vegas, three hours from Phoenix, and four hours from LA County.
 It hasn't been around long.
-After attracting miners and serving as an army recreation site, Lake Havasu City was founded in 1963 as a master-planned community by Bob McCulloch, who's often spoken of like royalty by the locals.
-The guy made a fortune in the chainsaw business and carved out his own vision of what a vacation town should look like.
+After attracting miners and serving as an army recreation site, Lake Havasu City was founded in 1963 as a master-planned community by Bill McCulloch, who made a fortune in the chainsaw business and carved out his own vision of what a vacation town should look like.
 The big draw here—you've got water and desert in one place.
 Tourism drives the local economy, but it doesn't feel touristy.

 Snap a few pics of the London Bridge